angeloskillz/Shop-Titans/content/guides/2019-09-18-gem-your-way.md

 A

-## A list of Good Stuff for gems on!
+## A list of Good Stuff to use gems on!
 A